Having a strong immune system is important anytime, but it’s especially important during a pandemic.

 - Exercise everyday for at least 30 minutes.

 - Get outside if you can do it safely so that you can get fresh air and sunshine.
-Remember to follow the CDC guidelines for visiting parks and use a face mask if there are other people around.

 Try different types of homemade masks, some materials are comfortable for walking around while others are more comfortable for running.
 We’ve found that using a buff or other type of wicking material is most comfortable and stays put while running.
 They’re also easy to clean after each use.